fledge-iot/fledge-south-rpienviro/docs/index.rst

   - Click on *South* in the left hand menu bar

-  - Select *envirophat* from the plugin list
+  - Select *rpienviro* from the plugin list

   - Name your service and click *Next*